Key takeaways

 Filing Fees and Ongoing Costs Side by Side

 These numbers do not include registered agent fees, which typically run $100 to $300 per year in every state.
-If you form in a state where you do not live, a registered agent is mandatory.
+If you are trying to form in a state you do not live in, a registered agent is mandatory.
 A virtual office with registered agent service can bundle both your business address and agent service into a single monthly plan, often saving money compared to purchasing each separately.

 Privacy and Asset Protection by State

-Wyoming and Nevada lead in privacy.
-Neither state requires LLC member names in public filings.
-Both allow anonymous formation through a registered agent or organizer.
-Wyoming goes further by offering lifetime proxy provisions and strong charging order protections that make it harder for creditors to seize LLC membership interests.
+Wyoming leads in privacy.
+Wyoming does not require LLC member or manager names in public filings, and allows anonymous formation through a registered agent or organizer.
+Wyoming also offers lifetime proxy provisions and strong charging order protections that make it harder for creditors to seize LLC membership interests.
+Nevada offers similar asset-protection features but requires manager names (or member names in member-managed LLCs) in its Annual List, though privacy can be preserved through manager-managed structures and nominee services.

 Delaware offers moderate privacy.
 Member names are not required in the Certificate of Formation, but they may appear in other filings.
 Delaware's strong legal infrastructure and predictable court outcomes make it the preferred choice for businesses focused on legal certainty over anonymity.